Six Points Interchange

 - Public boulevards on all streets, including patio space and public art

-- 2,300 m of completely separated bike lanes
+- 2,300m of completely separated bike lanes

 - Special pavement markings to ensure that pedestrians, cyclists and motorists can co-exist safely